 A word on nomenclature.
 “Factor investing” is the descriptive term that refers to a technique of analyzing asset prices using factors as explanatory variables and using statistical analysis of historical data.
 “Smart Beta,” is a product label used to identify mutual funds or ETFs that use the factor investing approach.

-Factors in this context are economic, financial and/or behavioral variables that attempt to explain and predict a fund’s performance by statistical analysis of historical data.
-The term is used in regression or factor analysis where independent variables (factors) are correlated to (and presumed to drive the performance of) the dependent variable (here the investment return).
-The general formula for the linear case is:
+Factors are the “drivers” of asset returns that help explain and predict the return of a security, index or fund by statistical analysis of historical data.
+The term is used in regression or factor analysis and whose formula in the linear case is: